DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 <br><img src="./images/appr_list_def_layout.png" /><br>

 The final goal is the approach we already implemented for showing the existing imports.
+For simplicity reasons we did it only for the import code.

 <br><img src="./images/appr_list_def_goal.png" /><br>